WBG-Coach/coach-doc/docs/code/deploy-docs/navigating.md

 sidebar_position: 0
 ---

-# Starting the first Doc
+# Starting the First Documentation

 ## Building

-In the same logic as the administrative panel, the Coach's documentation is also a React application; however, we use an open-source framework called Docussauros.
-Our documentation can be easily updated with content and started on any user's machine.
-However, like all other applications, it also has points of attention to ensure smooth operation, both in development mode and on a server.
+Similar to the administrative panel, Coach's documentation is a React application, utilizing the open-source framework Docusaurus.
+This setup allows easy content updates and launching on any user's machine.
+However, as with all applications, certain considerations are essential for smooth operation in both development and server environments.

-To accomplish this, we will explain the step-by-step process of modifying the documentation and how to start it in both development and production modes.
-Feel free to interact with our repository and suggest improvements!
+This guide will walk you through modifying the documentation and launching it in both development and production modes.
+We welcome interaction with our repository and suggestions for improvements!

-Assuming you have already viewed the topic on starting the administrative panel, you should by now have the entire local environment set up to begin.
-If not, please refer to the Admin startup documentation to see our standard dependencies for starting a NodeJS application.
+If you have already set up the local environment as described in the administrative panel startup guide, you're ready to begin.
+If not, please refer to the Admin startup documentation for standard NodeJS application dependencies.

-1. Clone the Application:
+1. **Cloning the Application**:

-Begin by cloning the application to the desired location.
-Access the repository and clone it or download it using either SSH or HTTPS.
+   Start by cloning the application to your preferred location.
+Access the repository and clone or download it using SSH or HTTPS.

-2. Install Dependencies:
+2. **Installing Dependencies**:

-After cloning the application, install its dependencies using Yarn.
-It is recommended to use NodeJS version 18.18.2.
-Navigate to the project's root and execute yarn install to install the required libraries.
+   After cloning, install the application's dependencies with Yarn.
+NodeJS version 18.18.2 is recommended.
+In the project root, execute `yarn install` to install all necessary libraries.

-3. Define Environment Variables:
+3. **Configuring Environment Variables**:

-Once the libraries are installed, the penultimate step is to define the environment variables.
-Create a .env file at the root of the application and set the following variables:
+   Following the installation of libraries, set up the environment variables.
+Create a `.env` file at the application's root with the following:

 ```bash
 COUNTRY=